nathan-analytics/customer-churn-analysis-sql-powerbi/README.md

 ## Key Takeaway

-Churn is highest among short-term and early-stage customers, making retention strategies critical during the first year of the customer lifecycle.
+Churn is concentrated in early-stage and short-term customers, making retention efforts in the first year the highest-impact lever for reducing revenue loss.